 Producer<String, String> producer = new KafkaProducer<>(props);

-In most cases, after receiving a message from the producer, the broker will retain it as-is without making any modification.
+In most cases, after receiving a message from the producer, the broker will retain it as-is without making any modifications.